liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 As an alternative to developing plugins using Liferay's Ant-based Plugins SDK, you can leverage the Apache Maven build management framework.
-To mention just a few of its features, Maven offers a simple build process, a project object model , a project life cycle, and a dependency management system.
+To mention just a few of its features, Maven offers a simple build process, a project object model, a project life cycle, and a dependency management system.
 Maven's core installation is light-weight providing core plugins for compiling source code and creating distributions, but the abundance of non-core plugins for Maven lets you extend it easily for customizations.